Flutter localization and internationalization i18n with examples

 }

-• @@locale specifies the language within this file
+• @@locale specifies the language of this file.

-• appTitle and welcome are the translation keys that we are going to use within our source code.
-Their corresponding values are the actual translations.
+• appTitle and welcome are the translation keys used in the source code.
+Their values are the actual translations.

 {